Search

 There are strict rules around qualification and equality that need to be followed in order to benefit from the tax reliefs available, which includes tax free bonuses being paid to employees of qualifying structures.

-If you would like any more information on employee ownership, please get in touch with our Corporate and M&A team.
+If you would like any more information on employee ownership, please get in touch with our Corporate lawyers.

 About this article